-Black and purple floral vintage two piece outfit from Ken Scott featuring a shirt with a collar, front button fastening, long sleeves with cuffs and a long a-line skirt.
+Multicoloured tropical printed cotton shirt from Ken Scott Vintage featuring a button fastening placket, peaked collar and short sleeves.
 Please note that vintage items are not new but often between 1985 and the end of 90´s, and therefore will always have minor imperfections, even when the items have been used and worn with love and care.

 Made in Italy